brianfrankcooper/YCSB/riak/README.md

 The Riak YCSB client is designed to work with the Yahoo!
 Cloud System Benchmark (YCSB) project (https://github.com/brianfrankcooper/YCSB) to support performance testing for the 2.0.X line of the Riak database.

-<b>Note</b>: In order to support YCSB's scan operation you must enable Riak Search on every node within your cluster.
-For instructions on enabling Search see: http://docs.basho.com/riak/latest/ops/advanced/configs/search/

 How to Implement the Riak Client
 ----------------------------
 The following directions will help you get started with benchmarking Riak using the YCCB project and Riak client.